Inedo/inedo-docs/ProGet/feeds/feed-overview.md

 [Connectors](/docs/proget/core-concepts/feeds/connectors) allow ProGet feeds to include and curate packages from an external source (e.g., another ProGet feed or any other implementer of the package API for the feed type, like NuGet.org), to filter and curate them, and to aggregate packages from multiple sources into one feed.
 All versions of ProGet can use connectors, making ProGet an ideal private proxy for a public feed like NuGet.
 [Connector filters](/docs/proget/feeds/connector-overview#connector-filters) are limited in free versions of ProGet, and connections between ProGet instances is a violation of [the ProGet EULA](https://inedo.com/proget/license-agreement).

-[Feed replication](/docs/proget/advanced/feed-replication) is an Enterprise feature that allows you to replicate packages among different ProGet instances across the globe to allow different teams to share feeds without setting up complicated, global infrastructure.
+[Feed replication](/docs/proget/advanced/feed-replication) is a feature in ProGet Enterprise that allows you to replicate packages among different ProGet instances across the globe to allow different teams to share feeds without setting up complicated, global infrastructure.

 ### Drop Path and Bulk Package Importing {#drop data-title="Drop Path and Bulk Package Importing"}